 Pay attention to what distracts you and leads you away from your spiritual goals and develop mindfulness of your consumption.
 The heart is a vessel that only pours out what it contains.
 Ask yourself: what sort of content are you feeding your heart?
 The heart is the sanctuary of Allah, so protect it.

 Spend time in deep reflection, ponder on your blessings, the wisdom behind everything in existence, how nothing exists without the will of Allah and how every creature seeks sustenance from Allah ultimately and Allah alone.

 Developing an awe and gratitude for the blessing of Islam can really help to increase love for the deen.
 For me spending time in nature, where the birds and trees are in constant dhikr allow that connection.

 Spending time alone is vital for our emotional and spiritual wellbeing as we rediscover ourselves and this reminds me of the fitrah – the preordained nature of each individual – and the reality that the entire journey of the soul is to rediscover it because it knows Allah.

 Muhasabah.
 Go inward – evaluate yourself.

 Hold yourself accountable and assess what you’re doing well, and what needs work.
-Umar RA said “evaluate yourselves before you are evaluated and weigh out your scales before they are weighed out for you.
-It’s easier for you to evaluate yourself today before the ultimate hisaab tomorrow”.
-Allah is The most forgiving and the most merciful.
-The mindset of not being ‘good enough’ is a lure of the shaytaan often, who strives to stop you from seeking your lord’s forgiveness.
+Umar RA said, “Evaluate yourselves before you are evaluated and weigh out your scales before they are weighed out for you.
+It’s easier for you to evaluate yourself today before the ultimate hisaab tomorrow.”
+Allah is the Most Forgiving and the Most Merciful.
+The mindset of not being ‘good enough’ is a lure of the shaytan often, who strives to stop you from seeking your lord’s forgiveness.